 Comparing Types of Gold

-Pure 24K Gold
+What is Pure 24K Gold?

-Solid 14K Gold
+What is Solid 14K Gold?

 *Note: some "designer brands" sell gold-plated jewelry at a ridiculous price.
 Don't assume it's gold-filled because of the price tag.
 We've seen quite a few places selling a more expensive gold-plated version of a piece we offer in gold-filled.
 Don't be fooled by that—it's not better quality.

-A thick layer of gold plating is deposited onto a solid sterling silver base.
+What is Gold Vermeil?Another question we get: what’s the difference between gold-filled vs. gold vermeil jewelry?
+To create gold vermeil, a thick layer of gold plating is deposited onto a solid sterling silver base.
 To be legally called "vermeil," the gold layer needs to be at least 2.5 microns thick (although it's common for people to call jewelry "vermeil" simply because it's gold over sterling silver, even without the required thickness of gold).
 With vermeil, you know that if the gold rubs off, there will be another precious metal underneath, which can be comforting for people with sensitive skin.

 Gold-Filled and Plated!?

 For some of our gold-filled pieces, we add an additional layer of gold plating over the top of the gold-filled layer, so you end up with even more 14-karat gold.
-Why plate jewelry that’s already gold-filled?
+Why plate jewelry that’s already gold-filled, you may ask?
 For pieces that need soldering together, we want to make sure the gold layer isn’t thin at the seams, and the plating helps keep the joint covered with a smooth, even layer of 14-karat gold.
 We also use an expensive, quality 14k gold solution for plating that we are able to layer on 4 microns thick.
 This helps ensure the solder joints will stay protected through frequent normal wear.